sanitize_html_class()

 - $fallback(string)

-- The value to return if the sanitization ends up as an empty string.
+- The value to return if the original value becomes an empty string after sanitization.

 Changelog